Picatout/PocketSimon/readme.md

 *   3 Input/Output pins
 *   1 Input only pin.

+ This is the simplest microcontroller available on market. the core is what Microchip call **baseline**.
+It as a 2 level hardware stack which is quite limiting.
+This is why the main routine code is so linear instead of relying more on sub-routines calls.

+ The code is written in assembly using **mpasmx**.
+This core as only 33 instructions which are coded on 12 bits so 768 bytes of program memory correspond to 512 instructions words.
+The program use 508 of those and all the 24 bytes of RAM.

 ## game description

-  4 LEDs of different colours to each LED a tone and a button is associated.
-The object is to repeat the sequence of tones played by the toy.
+  4 LEDs of different colours.
+To each LED a tone and a button is associated.
+The object is to repeat the sequence of tones played by the the PocketSimon.
 At each success the length of the sequence is incremented by 1.
-The game end when the player can't reproduce the sequence without error.
+The game end when the player make a mistake repeating the sequence.

 ## development tools
 * MPLABX
-* mpasm  assembler
+* mpasms  assembler
 * pickit 2 or 3 for device programming

 ## Schematic